 Diminishing Perch Population

 There is no better example of a crashing fishery then to take a look at the yields of recreational and commercial hauls for perch over the last 30 years.
 On the commercial side, the same five to eight fishermen have been harvesting from Saginaw Bay the entire time.
 Thus the year-to-year harvest has been fairly consistent.
-However, recreational fishing take of perch has absolutely crashed.
+However, the recreational fishing take of perch has absolutely crashed.

 So looking at the 31 years (1986-2017) of data by the Michigan Department of Natural Resources (DNR), commercial fishing harvested 2.1 million (19%) pounds of perch while the sports fishing has taken over 9.0 million (81%) pounds of perch from Saginaw Bay.